storj/awesome-storj/README.md

 > A curated list of projects, tools, and resources for the Storj platform.

 # Client Libraries

+Clients prepare files for uploading using encryption and erasure encoding and upload and download files to the Storj network directly to farmers *(running Storjshare)* and store meta data on the Storj Bridge.

 - [libstorj](https://github.com/Storj/libstorj) - Asynchronous multi-platform C library and CLI for encrypted file transfer on the Storj network.
 - [node-libstorj](https://github.com/Storj/node-libstorj) - Bindings to libstorj for Node.js (work-in-progress)
 - [hello-storj](https://github.com/kaloyan-raev/hello-storj) Bindings to libstorj for Java and Android (example, work-in-progress)